arangodb/docs/3.10/indexing-geo.md

 A [GeoJSON MultiPolygon](https://tools.ietf.org/html/rfc7946#section-3.1.6){:target="_blank"} consists of multiple polygons.
 The "coordinates" member is an array of _Polygon_ coordinate arrays.
+See [above](#polygon) for the rules and the meaning of polygons.

+A point is in the interior of the MultiPolygon if and only if it is contained in one of the polygons.

+Additionally, the following rules apply and are enforced for
+MultiPolygons:

+- No two edges in the linear rings of the polygons of a MultiPolygon may intersect.
-- Polygons in the same MultiPolygon may not share edges, they may share coordinates
+- Polygons in the same MultiPolygon may not share edges, they may share coordinates.
-- Polygons and rings must not be empty
+- Polygons in the same MultiPolygon must be disjoint, in particular, they must not contain each other.
-- A linear ring defines two regions on the sphere.
-ArangoDB will always interpret the region, that lies to the left of the boundary loop (in the direction of its travel) as the interior of the ring.
-This is in contrast to earlier versions of ArangoDB before 3.10, that always took the **smaller** of the two regions as the interior.
-Therefore, from 3.10 on, one can now have polygons whose outer ring encloses more than half the Earth's surface.
-- Linear rings **must** follow the above rule for orientation (counterclockwise external rings, clockwise internal rings, interior always to the left of the line).

 Example with two polygons, the second one with a hole: